|

 Good Morning America (ABC), Inside Edition (CBS), The O’Reilly

-Factor (Fox), Pineapple Dance Studios (Sky1), Louie Spence’s
+Pineapple Dance Studios (Sky1), Louie Spence’s Showbusiness

-Show (Ch7 Australia) and Tian Tian Xiang Shang (CCTV3 China).
+Australia) and Tian Tian Xiang Shang (CCTV3 China).

 As a playwright, Tricia’s debut play Bonkers premiered to